taikedz-mt/chat_modes/API.md

 * `deregister(playername)`
 	* a handler function that is called any time a user switches chat modes.
 It is expected that the handler will remove the player from the list of players registered against this mode.
 * `getPlayers(playername, message)`
 	* a handler function that returns a list of players.
-This function is responsible for determining which players should receive the message.
+	* This function is responsible for determining which players should receive the message.
+	* The message content is provided for extra flexibility.

 ## Example file